SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Tutorials/IDP_Tutorial_TakeConfigurationBackup.md

 - A shared folder must be accessible from the system to store the backups.

 > [!IMPORTANT]
 > Do not use a DaaS system to follow this tutorial.
-On DaaS systems, it is not possible to configure a shared folder, or access a shared folder outside the DaaS system.
+On DaaS systems, it is not possible to configure a shared folder or access a shared folder outside the DaaS system.

 ## Overview